-- Introduction

-- Operational flow chart

-- Functional block diagram

-- Status LEDs

-- Laser fault indications

-- Resetting faults

-- Other laser faults

-- Beam delivery optics
+Introduction Operational flowchart Functional block diagram Status LEDs Laser fault indications Resetting faults Other laser faults Beam delivery optics

-Troubleshooting Introduction
+Introduction

 This section is designed to help isolate problems to the module level only.
-Problems on circuit boards or the laser tube are not within the scope of this guide because they are not user-serviceable assemblies; do not attempt to repair them.
-Contact NOVANTA® or a NOVANTA Authorized Distributor for repair or replacement information.
+Problems on circuit boards or the laser tube are outside the scope of this guide because they are not user-serviceable assemblies; do not attempt to repair them.
+Contact SYNRAD or a SYNRAD Authorized Distributor for repair or replacement information.

-To troubleshoot the f201 laser, it is necessary to understand the sequence of events that must happen before the laser can turn on and operate.
-Before you attempt to perform any service, we advise you to read the entire troubleshooting guide and review the relevant schematic diagrams.
-Symptoms and possible causes are highlighted by dark print and bullet points throughout this section.
-Information about each symptom and cause can be found in the paragraphs following each heading.
+To troubleshoot Firestar f201 lasers, it is necessary to understand the sequence of events that must happen before the laser can operate.
+Before attempting any service, we advise you to read the entire troubleshooting guide and review both the operational flowchart and the functional block diagram.